Tomires/thesis-masters/testing.md

 4. surface plot
 5. bar plot

 We can see that the interest in the 3D bar plot fell considerably compared to the first round of testing.
-One of the participants righfully complained about occlusion present in this particular plot type.
+One of the participants complained about occlusion present in this particular plot type.
 We think that adding the ability to slice bar plots could mitigate some of their faults.
 Globe and map plots were once again voted as the most interesting plot types by participants.

 When it comes to iconography, the participants were able to associate most icons with their correct meaning, however there were some outliers.
 The value icon (three vertical bars) was only recognized in one instance, the arrow sign for vector also proved challenging and will have to be redesigned.
 Categorical attributes were mostly referred to as *shapes*, corresponding to their association with the glyph feature in scatter plots.

 Further criticism included the design of feature labels in plots, which only display after pointing at the graph with a controller and the quality of feedback when selecting an attribute from the data brush.
-One participant suggested that labels in scatterplots could simultaneously display values from multiple attributes, while another suggested the use of an analog stick to flip between various views inside the statistics panel (*swatch*).
+One participant suggested that labels in scatter plots could simultaneously display values from multiple attributes, while another suggested the use of an analog stick to flip between various views inside the statistics panel (*swatch*).

 1. (sickness) https://www.researchgate.net/publication/221494074_Simulator_Sickness_in_Mobile_Spatial_Sound_Spaces